-Within classrooms we use a variety of support mats and displays including sounds and spellings of topic words.
+Within classrooms we use a variety of support mats and displays including sounds and spellings of topic words (key words to support each subject?).
 We use tripod pencils and pencil grippers to support those children who struggle with pencil grip.
 Every classroom has an Interactive Board.
 We use iPads and laptop computers to support children in class.
 For many children we use a multi-sensory approach which includes salt, sand, play dough, magnetic letters, water and paint.
-For children who find sitting difficult we have a number of 'move and sit cushions' and 'tangles' (a twistable toy).
+For children who find sitting difficult we have a number of 'move and sit cushions' and 'fidgets'.
 We also have writing slopes which offer further support to children who experience difficulties with posture and writing position.
 We use coloured paper, books and overlays for those children with Specific Learning Difficulties wherever we feel it is necessary.